AlbabNewaz/Milestone-Project-232R/README.md

 The initial diagnosis of the diagram below shows that games tend to have a lower interquartile range for time played when there is a negative sentiment towards the game.
 This could be related to users quiting the game early after reviewing, while positive reviewers tend to continue playing for much longer.
 ![image](https://github.com/user-attachments/assets/5d93ee69-21f0-488a-8b8d-46303fcae32e)
 However, the data, at least for the top 20 games, does not show any strong trends to provide substantial evidence for any claims.

+# Model building
+Introduction to the first model build.
+The initial model aims to train our model on pred